 If you have any questions, please feel free to contact our office located in Contact Us .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Ankle sprains are common but need immediate attention.
-If you need your feet checked, contact Adam Klein, DPM from Lynbrook, NY.
-Our practitioner can provide the care you need to keep you pain-free and on your feet.
+Activities where too much pressure is put on the feet can cause stress fractures.
+To learn more, contact Adam Klein, DPM from Lynbrook, NY.
+Our practitioner can provide the care you need to keep your pain free and on your feet.

 Toe pain can disrupt your daily activities.
 If you have any concerns, contact Adam Klein, DPM of Lynbrook, NY.
 Our practitioner can provide the care you need to keep you pain-free and on your feet.